-- In a large pot, add water 3/4 of the way and sprinle salt.
+- In a large pot, add water 3/4 of the way and sprinkle salt and cumin.
 Bring water to a boil.

 - Gently place the cabbage head into the water and use a large fork to keep hold of the cabbage as it is placed under the water.
 The leaves will start to fall off within minutes.
 Grab them gently with a tong and place them in a large platter next to you.

-- For the filling, mix together all its ingredients really well.
-If needed, add more seasoning.
+- For the filling, mix together all its ingredients well.

 - Next, prep your work station.
 You will need a cutting board and sharp knife along with the tray of cabbage leaves, the bowl of filling, and a clean tray for the stuffed cabbage rolls.

 - First, place the cabbage leaf onto the cutting board and cut alongside the white stem in the center to form two leaves.
-Don't throw out the center but rather save it to saute later on and line the bottom of the pot with.
+Don't throw out the center but rather save to make my cabbage soup and line the bottom of the pot with.

-- Add 1-1 1/2 tbsp of filling onto one sidfe of each leaf depending on the size of the leaf.
+- Add 1-1 1/2 tbsp of filling onto one side of each leaf depending on the size of the leaf.